Welcome to the shotover brewery

 What’s in a beer?
 We combine traditional British brewing methods and ingredients with some striking combinations of English and new world hops to produce beers with a distinctive full flavour and complexity.
 Click on the icons to find out more.

 The brewery was founded in 2009 by Ed & Pip Murray in a 200 year old stable at Manor Farm in Horspath, just four miles from Carfax at the centre of Oxford, on the southern slope of Shotover hill.
 Ed had been an amateur craft brewer for over thirty years.
-The story of the creation of the brewery can be found in an Independent newspaper article of January 2010 here
+The story of the creation of the brewery can be found in The Independent newspaper article of January 2010 here

-One of the distinguishing features of Shotover beers is the sheer quantity of whole hops we use - the supplier of our brewing equipment described the volume of hops we use in Prospect as “insane”.
+One of the distinguishing features of Shotover beers is the sheer quantity of hops we use - the supplier of our brewing equipment described the volume of hops we use in Prospect as “insane”.
 Scholar has even more!
-Hops are the most expensive ingredient in beer but we think are crucial to creating a distinctive and full flavour profile in British ale.
+Hops are the most expensive ingredient in beer but we think they are crucial to creating a distinctive and full flavour profile in British ale.

 Shotover Hill, which dominates the approach to Oxford from London, is rich in myth and history.
 Formerly part of the mediaeval Shotover royal forest it is now largely an ancient woodland and park and still carries the original old London coach road over its summit.
 Charles Wesley was robbed by a highwayman here in 1737 and a Queen's College scholar was said to have killed a wild boar by stuffing his copy of Aristotle down its throat.

 For latest news see our facebook page